ay-ay-vasilev/SDL2Game/README.md

 Maintenance:
 - Refactor colors - implement palette swapping
-    - Add color json files, remove useless spritesheets
 	- Store colored surfaces in the map to reduce loading times for equipping/deequipping
-    - Refactor get texture (make it safer)
+	- Add colors to armor + add variation to humans and skeles
 - JSON files for AI.
 - Add map json.
 - Fix Tile-Collider logic.